Last Updated on October 16, 2020 by David Bryan

 It can take a lot of work to update content.
 Additionally, if you are bringing in external copywriters and content creators, expenses will be incurred.
 You’ll be keen to ensure that you see a return on your investment.

-Adding fresh, new content can see an immediate boost in SEO, as a content refresh will be acknowledged by Google 3.
+Adding fresh, new content can see an immediate boost in SEO, as updating content will be acknowledged by Google 3.
 Over time, your content will become increasingly dated.
 This will be reflected in your site’s search ranking.

 As a rule, all content has a twelve-month lifespan on Google 4.
-Once your copy is over a year old, it has moved past peak maturity.
-From here, you will find your ranking start to decline.
-The content is considered stale, and potentially irrelevant.
-Without any attempt to update content, expect your site to follow a life cycle similar to this.
+Once your copy is over a year old, some consider it to have moved past peak maturity and you may find your ranking start to decline.
+The belief is that the content is considered stale, and potentially irrelevant.
+Whether this is strictly true or not, without any attempt to update content, expect your site to follow a life cycle similar to this over time.

 |Months 1 – 2||Slow build in traffic, sporadic visitors|